googleforgames/agones/site/content/en/docs/Reference/gameserverallocation.md

       gameServerState: Ready
       # [Stage:Alpha]
       # [FeatureFlag:CountsAndLists]
-      # priorities:
       # counters: # selector for counter current values of a GameServer count
       #   rooms:
       #     minCount: 1 # minimum value.
 Defaults to 0.
       #     maxCount: 5 # maximum value.
 Defaults to max(int64)
       #     minAvailable: 1 # minimum available (current capacity - current count).
 Defaults to 0.
       #     maxAvailable: 10 # maximum available (current capacity - current count) Defaults to max(int64)
       # lists:
       #   players:
       #     containsValue: "x6k8z" # only match GameServers who has this value in the list.
 Defaults to "", which is all.
       #     minAvailable: 1 # minimum available (current capacity - current count).
 Defaults to 0.
       #     maxAvailable: 10 # maximum available (current capacity - current count) Defaults to 0, which translates to max(int64)
-      #   counters: # (Alpha, CountsAndLists feature flag) Counter actions to perform during allocation.
-      #     rooms:
-      #       action: increment # Either "Increment" or "Decrement" the Counter’s Count.
-      #       amount: 1 # Amount is the amount to increment or decrement the Count.
-Must be a positive integer.
-      #       capacity: 5 # Amount to update the maximum capacity of the Counter to this number.
-Min 0, Max int64.
-      #   lists: # (Alpha, CountsAndLists feature flag) List actions to perform during allocation.
-      #     players:
-      #       addValues: # appends values to a List’s Values array.
-Any duplicate values will be ignored
-      #         - x7un
-      #         - 8inz
-      #       capacity: 40 # Updates the maximum capacity of the Counter to this number.
-Min 0, Max 1000.
-      #
       # [Stage:Alpha]
       # [FeatureFlag:PlayerAllocationFilter]
       # Provides a filter on minimum and maximum values for player capacity when retrieving a GameServer